 HOW TO QUALIFY FOR THE BEST AUTO WARRANTY

-The conventional wisdom when shopping for extended vehicle coverage in the form of a vehicle service contract, is the only thing that matters is the lowest price.
+The conventional wisdom when shopping for extended vehicle coverage in the form of a vehicle service contract is the only thing that matters is the lowest price.
 Drivers tend to want the most bang for their buck.
-And yet that all becomes a moot point because not ever vehicle owner qualifies for the level of coverage they might want.
+And yet, that all becomes a moot point because not every vehicle owner qualifies for the level of coverage they might want.